 The annual long-term incentive targets are used as the basis to determine the target number of units to be awarded to the eligible participant, including the named executive officers.
-A multiple of base salary is used to set the pool target, that number is then divided by a weighted average price determined by considering SUN's modified total unitholder return ("TUR") performance as measured against the average return of SUN's identified peer group over defined time periods.
+A multiple of base salary is used to set the pool target, that number is then divided by a weighted average price determined by considering SUN's modified total unitholder return ("TUR") performance as measured against the average return of Alerian MLP index (AMZ) over defined time periods.
+In previous years, the comparison was conducted against an independently identified peer group.
+The change to using the AMZ for the TUR analysis for 2022 awards is a recognition of the challenge of matching SUN's business with an adequate set of peer companies for performance evaluation.
+It was determined that the AMZ would provide the most adequate basis for analysis.
 The modified TUR is designed to create a recognition of performance adjustment based on the prior periods measured to an element of performance impact in setting grant date value even though the RSUs themselves are a time-vested vehicle.
-For purposes of establishing an initial price, we utilize a 60 trading-day trailing weighted average price of SUN common units prior to November 1, 2020.
-This average trading price is then subject to adjustment when our TUR is more than 5% greater or less than that of its identified peer group.
-If the TUR analysis yields a result that is within 5% percent of its identified peer group, the Compensation Committee will simply use the 60 trading day trailing weighted average price divided by the applicable salary multiple to establish a target pool for each eligible participant, including the named executive officers.
-If our TUR is outside of the 5% deviation, the 60 trading day trailing weighted average will be adjusted up or down to a maximum of 15% either way from the trailing weighted average price based on SUN's performance as compared to the identified group.
-For 2020, the peer group included the following:
+For purposes of establishing an initial price, we utilize a 60 trading-day trailing weighted average price of SUN common units prior to November 1, 2022.
+This average trading price is then subject to adjustment when our TUR is more than 10% greater or less than that of companies within the AMZ.
+If the TUR analysis yields a result that is within 10% percent of the AMZ, the Compensation Committee will simply use the 60 trading day trailing weighted average price divided by the applicable salary multiple to establish a target pool for each eligible participant, including the named executive officers.
+If our TUR is outside of the 10% deviation, the 60 trading day trailing weighted average will be adjusted.
+For purposes of the adjustment to the trailing average we will consider deviations from 10% to 30% up or down, which number will then be divided by two to establish a maximum of 15% either way from the trailing weighted average price based on SUN's